 5. A priest would use this word when examining a perfect animal sacrifice when the devout worshipper brought a lamb without blemish, a male of the first year (according to God's instructions in Exodus 12:5), to be offered as a sacrifice.

 6. The greatest and example is when Christ said it to describe His payment for our sins on the cross.
-When our Lord Jesus Christ, the Son of God, offered Himself as the Lamb of God on the altar at Calvary being such a full, complete and perfect payment that nothing could he added to it.
+When our Lord Jesus Christ, the Son of God, offered Himself as the Lamb of God on the altar at Calvary being such a full, complete and perfect payment that nothing could be added to it.
 Jesus fully met the righteous demands of a holy law.
 He paid our sin debt in full.
 The Lamb of God shed His blood to take away the sins of the world (John 1:29; Hebrews 9:24-28).
-His Sacrifice for sins which was perfect, pure, powerful, once for all, eternal, finished, and done forever.
+His Sacrifice for sins was perfect, pure, powerful, once for all, eternal, finished, and done forever.
 Amen and amen!!!!

 The Creator (John 1:1-3) was sacrificed for His creation.
 Everything Christ did was according to the Scriptures.
 While on the cross, Christ spoke of finishing the work of salvation.
 Calvary was the sacrifice that finished all sacrifices for sin which made salvation possible.
 Christ had completed perfectly the work assigned to Him.
 Jesus paid the perfect price for sin and bridged the gap between a holy God and sinful people.
-Jesus had proclaimed He laid His life down, in John 10:18, “No man taketh it from me, but I lay it down of myself.
+Jesus had proclaimed He laid His life down in John 10:18, “No man taketh it from me, but I lay it down of myself.
 I have power to lay it down, and I have power to take it again.
 This commandment have I received of my Father.”
 The truth of this claim was verified in John 19:30, “When Jesus therefore had received the vinegar, he said, It is finished: and he bowed his head, and gave up the ghost.”
 Jesus was not robbed of His life; He voluntarily laid it down in John 15:13, “Greater love hath no man than this, that a man lay down his life for his friends.”
 When Jesus declared, “It is finished”, His work of atonement for sin was done.
 The demands of the law had been met.
 The debt for sin had been paid in full.
-Nothing can be, or needs to be, added to Christ’s finished work on the cross.
-Jesus endured the punishment for our sins against God, He opened the way for people to have a relationship with Him.
-Paul said, “I have finished my course.”
+Nothing can be, or needs to be, added to Christ’s finished work on the cross Jesus endured the punishment for our sins against God, He opened the way for people to have a relationship with Him.
+Paul said “I have finished my course.”
 II Timothy 4:6-8.
 Will you finish your life’s work that God has given you to do?

 Thank you for reading PART 6 of the 7 PART Series titled “7 Sayings of Christ on the Cross”.
 Please visit this website tomorrow for Part 7.